Become the CEO of your writing career

 5. Take more risks

-Your biggest risk is to not take a risk.
-Risk is the price of success and shouldn’t be viewed in a negative light.
+Your biggest risk is not taking a risk.
+Risk is the price of success and shouldn’t be viewed negatively.

-When you take the right mindset toward risk, you grow and make a bigger impact in your writing career.
+When you approach risk with the right mindset, you can grow and make a bigger impact in your writing career.
 Do your homework and find data to back up your writing.

 You learn more from your failures than your successes.
 Learn from your writing failures and don’t shy away from taking risks with your writing.